-Foreclosed assets held for sale - Foreclosed assets held for sale are reported at fair value, less estimated costs to sell.
+Foreclosed assets and other real estate owned - Foreclosed assets and other real estate owned are reported at fair value, less estimated costs to sell.
 At foreclosure, if the fair value, less estimated costs to sell, of the real estate acquired is less than the Company's recorded investment in the related loan, a write-down is recognized through a charge to the allowance for loan losses.
 Additionally, valuations are periodically performed by management and any subsequent reduction in value is recognized by a charge to income.
-The fair value of foreclosed assets held for sale is estimated using Level 3 inputs based on unobservable market data.
-As of December 31, 2016 and 2015, the fair value of foreclosed assets held for sale less estimated costs to sell was \$26.9 million and \$44.9 million, respectively.
+The fair value of foreclosed assets and other real estate owned is estimated using Level 3 inputs based on unobservable market data.
+As of December 31, 2017 and 2016, the fair value of foreclosed assets and other real estate owned less estimated costs to sell was \$32.1 million and \$26.9 million, respectively.